open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 // normalized
 "samples": [
   {
-    "stacktrace_id": 1,
+    "stacktrace_index": 1,
     "value": 100
   }, {
-    "stacktrace_id": 2,
+    "stacktrace_index": 2,
     "value": 200
   }
 ],

 // arrays
-"stacktrace_ids": [1, 2],
+"stacktrace_indices": [1, 2],
 "values": [100, 200]
 ```

-Explanation: samples are a collection of references to other messages plus a value.
+Explanation: in `normalized` representation samples are a collection of references to other messages plus a value.
 The standard way of representing those is to put each `Sample` into a separate message, and link from `Sample` to other messages.
 Parsing / generating such payloads creates many individual objects that runtime has to track.
-The second represenation puts values of the same kind into separate arrays.
+The second `arrays` representation puts values of the same kind into separate arrays.
 This reduces the size of the resulting protobuf payload and the number of objects that need to be allocated to parse / generate such payload.

 Benchmarking shows that this approach is significantly more efficient in terms of CPU utilization, memory consumption and size of the resulting protobuf payload.
 See [Prior art and alternatives](#prior-art-and-alternatives) for more details.